This article introduces documented Walkthroughs then guides you through creation of a Test Account for related use.

 Gmail works well for these purposes because of its' support for email aliases.
-Create an alias by adding a plus sign to your existing Gmail address, then extending its' value with (appropriate) string characters to form a new address delivered to the same Gmail Inbox you already use.
-For example, when using firstname.lastname@example.org as the base address, we can create:
+Create an alias by adding a plus sign to your existing Gmail address, then extending its' value with (appropriate) string characters to form a new address.
+Mail addressed to the alias will be delivered to the same root Gmail address.

 - Organization gmail-definisec_t1, Administrator -> email@example.com

 - Organization gmail-definisec_t2, Administrator -> firstname.lastname@example.org

 - Organization gmail-definisec_t2, User/ Delegate -> definisec+test2U1@gmail.com

 Start by provisioning your first Test Account with instructions in the next section.
 The Walkthroughs will subsequently guide you through the actions required to create associated Organizations, Accounts, and Trust Relationships, when they become necessary.